Skip to main content

 The single biggest factor in scarring claim value is where the scar is located.

-Facial scars command the highest values because the face is always visible and central to identity and social interaction.
-Scars on the hands, forearms, and legs are valued moderately because they are regularly visible.
+Scars on the forearms and legs are valued moderately because they are regularly visible in warm weather and daily activity.
 Scars on the torso, back, and upper arms are valued lower because they are typically covered by clothing.

 Severity and Appearance